owulveryck/blog/content/post/cctv-inception-tensorflow.md

 -rw-rw-r-- 1 ubuntu ubuntu  47 Jul  7 19:22 /tmp/output_labels.txt
 -rw-rw-r-- 1 ubuntu ubuntu 84M Jul  7 19:22 /tmp/output_graph.pb
 ```
+I have followed the tutorial to [Use the retrained model](https://www.tensorflow.org/tutorials/image_retraining#using_the_retrained_model) to make sure that everything was ok before using it with my own code.

 ## Using the model with go